A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

-The custom questionnaire included 11 statements: (Q1) It was easy to understand what action to take; (Q2) It was difficult to understand when I had to take action; (Q3) The robot was working while I was working; (Q4) It was easy to focus on task execution; (Q5) I had to wait for the system to inform me about the next action; (Q6) I felt I could delegate the actions to the robot; (Q7) During task execution, I experienced several periods of downtime; (Q8) The robot was able to adapt his action according to my decision; (Q9) I felt the robot was helping me to speed up task execution; (Q10) I appreciate to execute some actions collaborating physically coupled with the robot; and (Q11) Overall, I would rather do the task alone.
-Answers range uniformly from strongly disagree to strongly agree, with an assigned score of -3 and +3, respectively. \autoref{fig:custom_quest} shows the mean (bars) and the standard error on the mean (error bars) of the assigned scores selected by the subjects.
-The participants agreed with the statements Q1, Q3, Q4, Q6, Q8, Q9, and Q10, while disagreed with Q2, Q7, and Q11.
-Regarding the Q5, instead, the subjects were neutral.
-Therefore, as for the NASA-TLX, the custom questionnaire validates the features of the proposed method: the architecture can maximize the parallelism of the actions between the agents reducing their waiting times and of the overall task execution (Q3, Q7, Q9).
-Moreover, the approach allows the user to reject the actions, and hence delegate them to the robot, and at the same time to perform some actions in collaboration with the robot (Q6, Q8, Q10, Q11).
-The user interface, moreover, enables the rejection of the action and simplifies the workers to understand which action to take and how to perform it without distracting the user from the action execution (Q1, Q2, Q4).
+The custom questionnaire included 11 statements: (Q1) It was easy to understand what action to take; (Q2) It was difficult to understand when I had to take action; (Q3) The robot was working while I was working; (Q4) It was easy to focus on action execution; (Q5) I had to wait for the system to inform me about the next action; (Q6) I felt I could delegate the actions to the robot; (Q7) During action execution, I experienced several periods of downtime; (Q8) The robot was able to adapt his action according to my decision; (Q9) I felt the robot was helping me to speed up action execution; (Q10) I appreciated executing some actions collaborating physically coupled with the robot; and (Q11) Overall, I would rather do the job alone.
+Answers range uniformly from strongly disagreeing to strongly agree, with an assigned score of -3 and +3, respectively. \autoref{fig:custom_quest} shows the mean (bars) and the standard error on the mean (error bars) of the assigned scores selected by the subjects.
+The participants agreed with the statements Q1, Q3, Q4, Q6, Q8, Q9, and Q10, while disagreeing with Q2, Q7, and Q11.
+Regarding Q5, instead, the subjects were neutral.
+Therefore, as for the NASA-TLX, the custom questionnaire validates the features of the proposed method: the architecture can maximize the parallelism of the actions between the workers, reducing their waiting times, and of the overall execution (Q3, Q7, Q9).
+Moreover, the approach allows the user to reject the actions and hence delegate them to the robot, while at the same time performing some actions in collaboration with the robot (Q6, Q8, Q10, Q11).
+The user interface, moreover, enables the rejection of the action and simplifies the worker's understanding of which action to take and how to perform it without distracting the user from the action execution (Q1, Q2, Q4).